 Efficio also used its extensive IT knowledge and experience to build a case for technology upgrades in some areas, rather than simply renegotiating the status quo.
 These required upfront investment but delivered significant future savings.
 They also unlocked new value for Genesys by helping accelerate the business strategy.

 We were looking to establish Procurement as a value-driver to the business on our ambitious growth path while capturing the big savings opportunity identified.
 The Efficio team has done a tremendous job establishing credibility with our demanding stakeholders through their deep knowledge of all categories touched.
-This has been the key to out-do all our expectations in terms of savings, and has been a great launch pad for the Procurement function we have built on the back of the program.
+This has been the key to out-do all our expectations in terms of savings, and has been a great launch pad for the Procurement function we have built on the back of the programme.

 Efficio’s combination of in-depth procurement expertise, singular focus on understanding the business, and rigorous, data-driven approach exceeded expectations from the start, delivering a 14% savings – exceeding the initial target by a factor of 1.7 and offering a range of strategic benefits.